Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 To Come in Part Three

-At the beginning of the ’70’s, the expansion of Neve took off and consoles for both recording studios and broadcasters spread around the world, and they just keep getting get bigger.
+A major change in the finish of the consoles occurred and in further parts we will see how at the beginning of the ’70’s, the expansion of Neve took off and both recording and broadcasting desks spread around the world, and like the cartoon above shows, they just kept getting get bigger.

 Credits and references: